-Full name CARLOS SANTANA...Wife, Brittany...Son, Carlos David (6) and daughter, Savian Jazmin (2)...Signed by the Dodgers to his first contract in August of 2004...Worked on the KeyBank Glove Drive and Kids Run the Bases in 2011...Favorite athlete growing up was Adrian Beltre, favorite team was the Tampa Bay Rays and calls Minneapolis his favorite road city...Enjoys spending time with this family in the off-season...2013-17 participant in TribeFest...Toured Japan with the MLB All-Star Team in 2014...He and his wife are frequent visitors to the Providence House during the season, the nation's oldest Crisis Nursery, committed to child abuse prevention and family preservation.
+Full name CARLOS SANTANA...Wife, Brittany...Son, Carlos David (8) and daughter, Savian Jazmin (3) and Luna Star (1)...Signed by the Dodgers to his first contract in August of 2004...Worked on the KeyBank Glove Drive and Kids Run the Bases in 2011...Favorite athlete growing up was Adrian Beltre, favorite team was the Tampa Bay Rays and calls Minneapolis his favorite road city...Enjoys spending time with this family in the off-season...Regular participant of TribeFest and canceled a previous engagement to attend the 2019 event...Toured Japan with the MLB All-Star Team in 2014...He and his wife are frequent visitors to the Providence House during the season, the nation's oldest Crisis Nursery, committed to child abuse prevention and family preservation.

 Ranked 3rd in the AL in BB/SO (0.94), 4th in walks (88), T-7th in times on base (242), 8th in PA/BB (7.58), 9th in pitches faced (2,648) and T-10th in intentional walks (6)...
 Led all ML switch-hitters in walks...
 Established a career high in runs (90)...
 Played for Dominican Republic in World Baseball Classic...
 Was named Wilson Defensive Player of the Year among all ML first basemen and was a finalist for the AL Gold Glove Award...
 Committed 5 errors in 1,155 total chances (.996 fielding %)...
 Made 153 starts: 139 at 1st base, 7 in RF and 7 as DH...
 Hit his 6th career leadoff HR, 4/4 at TEX (Martin Perez)...
 Played in his 1,000th career game, 5/16 vs TB...
 Homered from both sides of the plate twice: 7/24 vs CIN and 8/15 at MIN...
 Reached base 5 times and scored 2 runs, 7/29 at CWS (1-1, 4 BB)...
 CLE went 54-18 (.750) when he drew a walk and 57-12 (.826) when he scored a run...
 Started all 5 ALDS games vs NYY, reaching base safely in 4 of the 5 contests...
 Homered in Game 4 at NYY (Luis Severino).